Esprit’s disclosure statement

 Audits of active suppliers are conducted annually.
 From July 2014-June 2015, for example, 531 Esprit suppliers (or 95 percent of all supplier factories) were audited.
 The majority of audits are semi-announced, with managers knowing an audit will come within a 1-month window of time.
 However, Esprit reserves the right to conduct unannounced audits where deemed necessary.

 All Esprit suppliers must demonstrate knowledge of social compliance, and an awareness of where they fall short, before they can be on-boarded to produce Esprit products or provide services to Esprit.
-Any factory or vendor that wishes to work with Esprit must produce a current BSCI Audit Report with an A, B or C rating, a recent Better Work Audit Report with a Corrective Action Plan, or other select audit reports that Esprit may accept on a case-by-case basis.
-Once on-boarded, suppliers without a BSCI audit report, or a Better Work audit report, must obtain one within a prescribed period.
+Any factory or vendor that wishes to work with Esprit must produce a current BSCI Audit Report with an A, B or C rating or other select audit reports that Esprit may accept on a case-by-case basis.
+Once on-boarded, suppliers without a BSCI audit report must obtain one within a prescribed period.

 Esprit generally tries to work with suppliers to resolve compliance issues uncovered by audits.
 However, where remediation efforts fail, or an issue is exceptionally severe or deemed irremediable, Esprit may take action up to and including suspension and/or termination of business with a supplier.
 “Human trafficking” falls under “illegal activity”, which Esprit considers a zero-tolerance indicator, and will be cause for immediate termination of business with appropriate procedures in place for the protection of and reparation to victims.